 But what's the cost?
 How long will it take, and will the engineer need access to your property?
 We’ll explain all this to you in this guide to getting a new phone installed in your home.

 Installing a new phone line: the key points

 How much will a new phone line cost to install?

-The price can also vary depending on whether you’re moving to or from a BT reseller or LLU (local loop unbundling) provider.
+Installation costs can also vary depending on whether you’re moving to or from a BT reseller or LLU (local loop unbundling) provider.

 |Plusnet||£49.99||Charge applies for new lines or starting a stopped LLU line.
 Free to restart a stopped BT line.
 No charge for transferring from LLU or BT provider.|